 He wasn’t a jerk.
 Too often judgment comes in mean packages with anger or contempt.
 You don’t need to be ugly to be deviant, you just have to thoughtfully express a different view point.

 Deviance has an important place in the innovative process.
 We don’t challenge norms without a little (or a lot) of deviant thinking.
 And the single best way to discourage inventive, out-of-the-box deviance is to prohibit disagreement and probing questions.
 We need a little clarifying, critical judgment now and then.

-The trick: can you cultivate a culture of occasional and appropriate contrariness that is productive?
+The trick is to cultivate a culture of occasional and appropriate contrariness that is productive.
 This happens when people feel free to say “I don’t see it that way,” and ignite a discussion rather than issue a reprimand.
 This happens when people can joke freely with each other, unafraid of offending.
 This happens when critical thinkers learn to when to speak out (and how) and when to wait.